Glycemic Index of Black currant - fresh berry

 What is the glycemic index of Black currant - fresh berry?

-Black currant - fresh berry has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Black currant - fresh berry provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Black currant - fresh berry has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Black currant - fresh berry?